ConceptaNjolima/MyTNTResources/Week 1/[PM1.2] Define needs.md

     * Save the white board.
     * Take a screenshot and post it to your team.

 There are no right or wrong answers.
 This is a first take.
 We'll revisit and iterate.
+You don't need to pick a single problem statement right now.